comprna/RATTLE/README.md

 # Example datasets

 We provide below example datasets and rattle commands.
-We make available all input and output files in the folder **toyset**.
+We make available all input and output files in the folder **toyset/rna**.

 ## Human direct RNA sequencing